-Apprenticeships are an amazing way to get you on that career ladder and open to anyone over 16.
+Apprenticeships are an amazing way to get on the career ladder and are open to anyone over the age of 16.
 Whatever your aspirations, apprenticeships offer you the chance to gain valuable experience and skills and achieve a qualification whilst earning a wage.

 How To Apply

 An apprenticeship is a combination of employment and training (the apprentice obtains a nationally recognised qualification upon completion) for anyone above the age of 16.
 Employers train individuals within the context of their organisation, so apprentices contribute to the organisation’s productivity while developing their own skills.

 The minimum is generally one year, but most high-quality apprenticeships would take longer to complete, sometimes up to four years.
 Someone who was already in paid employment prior to starting the apprenticeship may take less time to complete an apprenticeship than someone who is new to the working world.

 There is an apprenticeship National Minimum Wage (NMW) which applies to all 16–18-year-olds and to those aged 19 and over in the first year of their apprenticeship.
 The current rate is £3.90 per hour.

 So, What Happens Next?